North Dakota Healthcare Fraud Defense

 Cases We Handle

-Our attorneys represent healthcare providers charged with fraud and related offenses under the False Claims Act, Stark Law, Anti-Kickback Statute, healthcare fraud statute (18 U.S.C. § 1347) and all other federal laws.
-We have successfully represented numerous providers in civil and criminal cases, securing favorable results during our clients’ investigations, following grand jury indictments, and during trial.
+Our healthcare fraud attorneys represent healthcare providers charged with fraud and related offenses under the False Claims Act, Stark Law, Anti-Kickback Statute, healthcare fraud statute (18 U.S.C. § 1347), and all other federal laws.
+We have successfully represented numerous providers in civil and criminal cases, securing favorable results during our clients’ investigations, following grand jury indictments, and during the trial.
 This includes protecting healthcare providers against financial penalties, prison time, and other potential penalties in cases involving allegations of:

 1. Billing and Coding Errors